Lung Institute at Baylor College of Medicine

 Participation is voluntary, but often encouraged.

-Baylor College of Medicine currently has four separate clinical trials designed for patients with pleural mesothelioma.
+Baylor College of Medicine currently has four separate mesothelioma clinical trials designed for patients.
 Two of those involve surgery.

-The Lung Institute also offers a variety of holistic and supportive care for patients, including patient navigators, physical therapists, dieticians, social workers and chaplaincy services.
+The Lung Institute also offers a variety of holistic and supportive care for patients, including patient navigators, physical therapists, dietitians, social workers and chaplaincy services.